bfreitasdtiq/DTIQ-Snipeit-LdapSync/README.md

 ### DTIQ-SnipeIT-LDAPSync

-This tool is used to clean Sync SnipeIT LDAP Via PHP.
+This tool is used to sync the SnipeIT User Database over LDAP Via PHP.

 It will run as a windows service on auto start.